 - Rhode Island

 Once you’ve determined that your facility is a hazardous waste generator and which category it pertains to, the next step is ensuring compliance with the EPA and other federal regulatory programs for proper disposal of hazardous waste.
 Creating a medical waste management plan that clearly states what items will be classified as “hazardous waste” is imperative to a facility’s proper disposal of waste.
 Once a facility’s staff has been made aware of what materials qualify as hazardous and a medical waste management plan has been created, an office has the option of utilizing a mail-back system for its medical waste.
-Small quantity generators of waste like dentist and small healthcare facilities can benefit by utilizing a mail back system.
+Small quantity generators of waste like dentists and small healthcare facilities can benefit by utilizing a mail-back system or hazardous waste disposal service pickup provided by PureWay.